demoCompany-By-RajkumarSingh/demo-company/README.md

 # demo-company

 this is demo company project
-author of this project are rajkumar singh
+demo company created by rajkumar singh